Online school put US kids behind. Some adults have regrets.

 The country needs “ideally, a reinvention of public education as we know it,” Los Angeles Superintendent Alberto Carvalho said.
 Students need more days in school and smaller classes.

-Short of extending the school year, experts say intensive tutoring is the most efficient way to help students catch up.
-Saturday school or doubling up on math or reading during a regular school day would also help.
+Experts say intensive tutoring, Saturday school or doubling up on math or reading during a regular school day would also help.

 Too few school districts have made those investments, Harvard economist Tom Kane said.
 Summer school is insufficient, Kane says – it’s voluntary, and many parents don’t sign up.